-(1) where you are located (New York, Hong Kong, etc.);
+- Where you are located (New York, Hong Kong, etc.);

-(2) the topics you are interested in (pop culture, economic issues, politics, etc.);
+- The topics you are interested in (pop culture, economic issues, politics, etc.);

-(3) a few of the publications or media organizations where your work has appeared;
+- A few of the publications or media organizations where your work has appeared;

-(4) up to three links to what you consider to be the best of your work;
+- Up to three links to what you consider to be the best of your work;

-(5) other relevant experiences or skills you have (legal training, video/photography/design skills, language or software proficiency, etc.).
+- Other relevant experiences or skills you have (legal training, video/photography/design skills, language or software proficiency, etc.).

-We will send general announcements to the contributors mailing list.
+We send general announcements, including our occasional calls for submission, to the contributors mailing list.
 We will also send targeted emails to specific contributors on the lists whose locations, interest areas, and experiences/skills match our content needs.

 If you are already on the mailing list, but need to update your information, feel free to email us at email@example.com.